COVINGTON CITY - LOUISIANA

 sub-tropical climate averaging 54 degrees in mid-winter to 81 degrees in

 mid-summer for a yearly mean temperature of 68 degrees.
 The healthy green

 foliage is due to abundant rainfall, averaging 62 inches annually.

-West St. Tammany is served by
+West St. Tammany

-specialties.
+medical specialties.
 Lakeview Regional Medical Center

-and St. Tammany Parish Hospital are 150-bed and 220-bed acute care hospitals, respectively.
+and St. Tammany Parish Hospital are 150-bed and 220-bed acute care hospitals,

-two middle (4-6), one junior high (7-9), and one high (10-12)
+elementary (K-3), two middle (4-6), one junior high (7-9), and one high (10-12)

-schools.
-The

-children of varied interests.
+schools for children of varied interests.
 In addition, two accredited four-year

 institutions, Southeastern Louisiana University and